 How I support myself through the onslaught of pain or difficult emotions of triggers or flashbacks:-

 - Telling myself what is happening.
 I talk to myself when I am feeling triggered or in a flashback and tell myself that this is a normal human response.
 Triggering and flashbacks are what happen to people who have experienced trauma.
-Ouch!
+(Infidelity it traumatic!)

 - Reminding myself that I am safe at this present moment.
 I remind myself that the triggering event (the cheating) happened in the past and is not happening now.

 - Scanning my body for any tension.
 When I check for tight muscles or a clenched jaw, then I can purposefully release it and relax.
-(Tension tells my body something is wrong and keeps my brain on high alert.)
+(Try this bodyscan to relax tension.)
+Tension tells my body something is wrong and keeps my brain on high alert watching for something to get triggered over.

 - Asking myself if I need anything and giving myself what I need.
 Self-care is all about meeting our needs so that we can feel good about ourselves and heal.

 - Speaking an affirmation over myself to support my healing and stop negative self-talk.
 Once I have experienced my feeling, I need to change the subject in my mind so that I don’t keep feeling and re-feeling that emotion.
 Once is enough!
-Then I move on.
+Then I move on by starting an affirming conversation in my head.

 - Moving my body by taking a walk or dancing; singing a song; mindfully spending time in nature; patting my dog or cuddling my purring cat; or seeking the comfort of a safe person; and if possible, asking to be held.
 These all support me not to re-feed my trigger.
 I work hard not to re-feed my triggers.